-A specification of an instance variable is written val [mutable] inst-var-name : typexpr, where inst-var-name is the name of the instance variable and typexpr its expected type.
+A specification of an instance variable is written val [mutable] [virtual] inst-var-name: typexpr, where inst-var-name is the name of the instance variable and typexpr its expected type.
 The flag mutable indicates whether this instance variable can be physically modified.
+The flag virtual indicates that this instance variable is not initialized.
+It can be initialized later through inheritance.